French cruiser Latouche-Tréville: Construction and career

-Latouche-Tréville, named in honor of Vice Admiral comte de Latouche-Tréville, was laid down on 26 April 1890 at the Granville shipyard of Forges et Chantiers de la Méditerranée.
+Latouche-Tréville, named in honor of Vice Admiral comte de Latouche-Tréville, was laid down on 26 April 1890 at the Le Havre-Graville shipyard of Forges et Chantiers de la Méditerranée.
 She was launched on 5 November 1893 and commissioned for sea trials on 16 October.
 While initial trials were successful, further testing revealed multiple problems that required over a year and a half of work before she was commissioned for service on 6 May 1895.

 Latouche-Tréville was initially assigned to the Northern Squadron (Escadre du Nord), and participated in a fleet review by President Félix Faure on 6 August 1895, before she was transferred to the 2nd Light Division of the Mediterranean Squadron on 11 January 1896.
 The ship was briefly assigned to the Higher Naval War College (École supérieure de guerre de la marine), with her sister and the protected cruiser until she was transferred to the Reserve Squadron on 20 October.
 Latouche-Tréville was sent to Souda Bay, Crete, on 17 March 1897, at the outbreak of the Greco-Turkish War, and stayed there until 24 June.
 On 18 October the ship rejoined the light division and remained with the Mediterranean Fleet until 22 July 1904.
 During this time, she participated in a fleet review by King Umberto I of Italy at Cagliari, Sardinia, in April 1899, the combined fleet maneuvers with the Northern Squadron during June–July 1900 and another Presidential fleet review on 19 July.
 During gunnery training on 24 January 1901, her forward turret was damaged.
 While under repair from 1 February to 1 May, bilge keels were installed.
 In October 1901, Latouche-Tréville was one of the ships ordered to proceed to the port of Mytilene.
 After landing two companies of marines that occupied the major ports of the island on 7 November, Sultan Abdul Hamid II agreed to enforce contracts made with French companies and to repay loans made by French banks.